Demand Generation Strategy: The Complete B2B Playbook [2026]

 Tactical priorities for 2026:

-- Do not start a podcast unless you can commit to at least 25 episodes.
-Most B2B podcasts fail because they stop after 10 episodes, before the compound audience growth kicks in.
+- Commit to at least 25 episodes — most B2B podcasts fail because they stop at 10, before compound audience growth kicks in.

-- Use guest episodes strategically — invite target account executives as guests to open relationships, and invite industry experts to borrow their audience.
+- Use guest episodes strategically: invite target account executives to open relationships, invite industry experts to borrow their audience.

 Events and Conferences

-Best for: Enterprise sales motions with high ACV, industries with strong conference cultures, and companies with strong brand presence.
+Best for: Enterprise sales motions with high ACV, industries with strong conference cultures.

-Key metrics: Meetings booked, pipeline generated per event, cost per opportunity, target account engagement, post-event conversion rate.
+Key metrics: Meetings booked, pipeline generated per event, cost per opportunity, post-event conversion rate.

 Paid Media